Pine Mountain Settlement School

 TAGS: Alice Cobb Stories Handing Over Divide Sunday School to Miss Cold, June 1937; Alice Cobb; Divide, KY; Divide Sunday School; Edith Cold; Pine Mountain Settlement School; Harlan County, KY; Sunday schools; religion; education; church; community; Bible Institute; handwork; songbooks; birthdays; library;

-Alice Cobb wrote her a long letter to introduce her to the Divide Sunday School.
+Alice Cobb’s letter was written to introduce Miss Cold to the Divide Sunday School.
 Her letter and notes provide very personal and sometimes overly intimate opinions on the lives of families living close by the School and who passed through Cobb’s classes.
 She was never short of opinions and perceptions.
 Part religion, part social service, this letter to Edith Cold defines the community work that she conducted in addition to her duties at the settlement.
 She obviously enjoyed her Sunday school work and she demonstrates, for good or ill, her deep religious beliefs, her biases, and her hopes and desires for better lives for her students.

 GALLERY: Handing Over Divide Sunday School to Miss Cold, June 21, 1937